7targets/7targets-docs/_posts/2021-05-28-how-to-add-multiple-leads.md

 ## Step 4

 In 'More Context' field, add further details of the lead source.It helps assistant to construct more relevant sentences in the email.
-You can see the dynamic email constuction on the right side.
+You can see the dynamic email construction on the right side.

 ![image](../../images/Step-4.png)